Tuesday, November 17, 2015

 Just beside the Cotta sa Virgen is this main entrance to the fort called Fuerte de la Concepcion y del Triunfo.

-The weather was just lovely that day.
-It was cloudy but the sun would shine mildly from time to time which was perfect as we were not able to bring sunblock.
-It did rain for a while while we were swimming.
-But it stopped when we took the boat for our trip back to shore.
+The weather that day was simply lovely.
+It was cloudy, but the sun would shine gently from time to time—perfect conditions since we had not brought any sunblock.
+It rained briefly while we were swimming, but the rain stopped just as we boarded the boat for our trip back to shore.

 SAN ISIDRO LABRADOR PARISH CHURCH